 First off, you should know the four basic types of climbing vines available.
 Since they grow in different ways each can add different functionality to your garden.

-- Attaching roots or sticky ending climbing vines.
-These types will attach themselves to walls or smooth surfaces such as posts using adhesive like pads on their root ends or stems to fasten onto the smooth surface.
-These vines grow upwards and are easy to train and include Boston ivy and some forms of Virginia creeper.
+Attaching roots or sticky ending climbing vines.
+These types will attach themselves to walls or smooth surfaces such as posts, using adhesive like pads on their root ends or stems to fasten onto the smooth surface.
+These vines grow upwards and are easy to train.
+They include Boston ivy and some forms of Virginia creeper.

-- Rootlet ending climbing vines are also considered to be ground creeping vine so have an added advantage that they can be used as a ground cover to help control soil erosion.
+Rootlet ending climbing vines are also considered to be ground creeping vines so have an added advantage that they can be used as a ground cover to help control soil erosion.
 Some common examples or rootlet-ended vines are English Ivy and the Trumpet Vine.

-- It’s obviously best to plant your vines where they can attach themselves to other structures or you will need give them something to climb on (trellis?).
-Be sure to match the style of your garden trellis with the type of vine you choose (i.e. attaching root vines will like metal trellis or post)
+It’s obviously best to plant your vines where they can attach themselves to other structures or you will need to give them something to climb on (trellis?).
+Be sure to match the style of your garden trellis with the type of vine you choose (i.e. attaching root vines will like metal trellis or posts).

-- Because there are so many type of climbing vines available, take the time to do some research and talk to local nurseries about the vine types that will grow best for your application in your region.
+Because there are so many types of climbing vines available, take the time to do some research and talk to local nurseries about the vine types that will grow best for your application in your region.